BoneInscri/ics-pa/notes/PA_2.md

 Shifts by a constant are encoded as a specialization of the I-type format using the same instruction opcode as RV32I.

-The operand to **be shifted is in rs1, and the shift amount is encoded in the lower 6 bits of the I-immediate field for RV64I**.
+The operand to **be shifted is in rs1， and the shift amount is encoded in the lower 6 bits of the I-immediate field for RV64I**.
 The right shift type is encoded in **bit 30**.

 ==BGE指令==

 ```
-00e6d663          	bge	a3,a4,80000064
+00e6d663          	bge	a3，a4，80000064
 ```

 ![image-20231113153936400](PA_2.assets/image-20231113153936400.png)

 ![image-20231112203147893](PA_2.assets/image-20231112203147893.png)

-**BGE** and BGEU take the branch **if rs1 is greater than or equal to rs2**, using **signed** and unsigned comparison respectively.
-Note, BGT, BGTU, BLE, and BLEU can be **synthesized** by reversing the operands to BLT, BLTU, BGE, and BGEU, respectively.
+**BGE** and BGEU take the branch **if rs1 is greater than or equal to rs2**， using **signed** and unsigned comparison respectively.
+Note， BGT， BGTU， BLE， and BLEU can be **synthesized** by reversing the operands to BLT， BLTU， BGE， and BGEU， respectively.

 ==SW指令==

 ```
-00d7a023          	sw	a3,0(a5)
+00d7a023          	sw	a3，0(a5)
 ```

 ![image-20231113154314051](PA_2.assets/image-20231113154314051.png)

 ![image-20231113142824763](PA_2.assets/image-20231113142824763.png)

-The SW, SH, and SB instructions store **32-bit**, 16-bit, and 8-bit values from the low bits of register rs2 to memory.
+The SW， SH， and SB instructions store **32-bit**， 16-bit， and 8-bit values from the low bits of register rs2 to memory.